xzxmath/xzxmath.github.io/hobbies.md

 <img src="/images/spike2.PNG">
 <img src="/images/receive1.PNG">
 </div>
-<br>Volleyball taught me reflection, gives me team spirit, and brings me courage to address any challenges.
-I extremely enjoy the feeling of shouldering the reponsibility scoring after a long round.
-Besides, I am a member of the Volleyball Team at Tsinghua University and Qiuzhen college, where I meet many sincere friends.
+<br>Volleyball taught me reflection, gave me team spirit, and brought me courage to address any challenges.
+I extremely enjoy the feeling of shouldering the reponsibility and scoring after a long round.
+Besides, I am a member of the Volleyball Team at Tsinghua University , where I meet many sincere friends.

 ## Past Hobbies